 10. Don’t Forget the Dueling Piano Bar

 Disney has a hidden secret, well it’s really not a secret, but not enough people know about it.
 If you have ever stayed on the Disney Boardwalk you are probably well aware there are multiple restaurants, an ESPN Club and a wonderful Dueling Piano Bar, Jellyrolls within a short walk from the Epcot World Showcase gates.
 The piano bar can be hit or miss, but it’s always a good time on a Saturday night.
 Slightly overpriced and heavy poured drinks, this bar is your classic dueling piano bar that bachelor and bachelorette parties have always loved.
 The piano bar is the perfect spot to end a Saturday night during a bachelorette party, The musicians are sure to have your group singing along to your favorite songs at the tops of your lungs.
-Tip: If you stay until the last song, they may even take a horrible photo with you on stage, like below!
+Tip: If you stay until the last song, they may even take a photo with you on stage!

-Bachelorette Party Weekend Itinerary
+Our Bachelorette Party Weekend Itinerary

 If You Plan to Stay and Eat On Disney Property These Are My Favorites!